How to Become a Preceptor

 • Demonstrate effective communication, teaching, and mentoring skills.

-• Understand state regulations and facility policies regarding CMA practice.
+• Understand state regulations and facility policies related to CMA practice.

 How to Enroll in the Preceptor Course

-3. If approved, you will receive an email within 3 business days with a unique enrollment key and instructions for enrolling in the course.
+2. If approved, you will receive an email with instructions for enrolling in the Preceptor Training Course.

 Frequently Asked Questions